Bruegel (think tank): Operations

+Bruegel's professional staff is responsible for the organisation's outreach, developing stakeholder relationships and ensuring smooth day-to-day operations.

 Research programme

-Bruegel's research is divided into seven broad research areas: Banking and capital markets, Digital economy and innovation, European governance, Global economy and trade, Green economy, Inclusive economy, and Macroeconomic policies.
-The research programme is reviewed every three years while the research priorities are developed on a yearly basis in the autumn by the Board after discussions with Bruegel scholars, members and other stakeholders.
+Bruegel's research is divided into five broad research areas: Banking and capital markets, Digital economy, labour markets, skills and health, Global economy and trade policy, Energy and climate policy, and Macroeconomic policy and governance.
+The research programme is reviewed every three years while the research priorities are developed on a yearly basis in the autumn by the board after discussions with Bruegel scholars, members and other stakeholders.

-Publications and events
+Publications

-Bruegel's scholars regularly publish their research through post on the think tank's blog.
-For more in-depth analysis of their research topics, they also release policy briefs, policy contributions, working papers and blueprints.
-They have presented testimonies at the European Parliament and various national parliaments.